Alice Paul: Early life and education

 Paul attended Moorestown Friends School, where she graduated at the top of her class.
 In 1901, she entered Swarthmore College, which had been co-founded in 1864 by her grandfather and other Hicksite Friends.
-While at Swarthmore, Paul served on the Executive Board of Student Government, an experience which may have sparked her excitement for political activism.
+While at Swarthmore, Paul served on the executive board of Student Government, an experience which may have sparked her excitement for political activism.
 She graduated from Swarthmore with a bachelor's degree in biology in 1905.

 After graduation, partly to avoid going into teaching, Paul pursued a fellowship year in New York City, living on the Lower East Side at the Rivington Street Settlement House.
 Working in the settlement movement reinforced her determination to right perceived injustices in America, but Paul soon realized that social work was not the way she was to achieve this goal: "I knew in a very short time I was never going to be a social worker, because I could see that social workers were not doing much good in the world ... you couldn't change the situation by social work."

 In 1907, after completing coursework in political science, sociology, and economics, Paul earned a Master of Arts degree from the University of Pennsylvania.
 She continued her studies at the Woodbrooke Quaker Study Centre in Birmingham, England.
 Paul also took economics classes from the University of Birmingham while continuing to earn money doing social work.
 It was at Birmingham that she first heard Christabel Pankhurst speak.
 When Paul later moved to London to study sociology and economics at the London School of Economics, she joined the militant suffrage group the Women's Social and Political Union (WSPU) led by Christabel and her mother, Emmeline Pankhurst.
 Paul was arrested repeatedly in London during suffrage demonstrations and served three jail terms.
-After returning from England in 1910, she attended the University of Pennsylvania, earning a Ph.D. in sociology.
+After returning from England in 1910, she attended the University of Pennsylvania, earning a Ph.D. in sociology in 1912.
 Her dissertation was entitled "The Legal Position of Women in Pennsylvania"; it addressed the history of the women's movement in Pennsylvania and the rest of the U.S. and urged woman suffrage as the key issue of the day.

-After the ratification of the 19th Amendment, Paul enrolled at two law schools, taking day and evening classes to finish more quickly.
-In 1922, Paul received her law degree (LL.B) from the Washington College of Law at American University.
+After the ratification of the Nineteenth Amendment, Paul enrolled at two law schools, taking day and evening classes to finish more quickly.
+In 1922, Paul received her LL.B degree from the Washington College of Law at American University.
 In 1927, she earned a master of laws degree, and in 1928, a doctorate in civil law from American University.